-Highlandville is the only platted village in the township of Highland.
+Highlandville was not a very big place and was the only platted village in the township of Highland.
 In 1912 when it had a population of little over 100 residents, besides the post office, it had three general stores, a blacksmith shop, creamery, one doctor, and two farm machine dealers.